hack-different/apple-knowledge/docs/SEP_memmap.md

 ## Methodology

 First, we have to decrypt the sep-firmware.
 This can be done using [xerub's img4lib](https://github.com/xerub/img4lib).
-You'll also need the decryption keys.å
+You'll also need the decryption keys.

 For A11 SEPOS especially, you might have to do lzvn decode after decrypting img4 since it is an unpacker.